Peak season benchmark report

 • Cost-effective for seasonal or short-term temporary warehousing needs

-• Inventory management can become complex, which increases the risk of errors occuring
+• Inventory management can become complex, which increases the risk of errors occurring

 10. Distribution Centres